BenTearzz/BrainfuckInterpreter/README.md

 ----

 The interpreter allows for an extra character to show current cells.
 To enable the character, go to line 37 and set the variable "show_cells_enabled" to True.
-By default the current cells character is an exclamation mark. **!**, so when **!** is in your code, it will show a list of current cells.
+By default the current cells character is an exclamation mark **!**.
+So when **!** is in your code, it will show a list of current cells and also what cell you're on.
+You can change the character used to show the current cells by changing "show_cells_character" on line 38.

 **Example 1:**
 ```